How to spot signs of depression in your teen

 - withdrawal from friends and family

-She’s high functioning—a testament to her strength and will.
-She had straight As, friends, and a regular babysitting job.
+My daughter, pre-COVID, showed none of these common signs of depression.
+She had straight As, friends, and an afterschool babysitting job.
 She went out and regularly attended school.
-At home, she took care of her brother, did her homework and rarely acted out.
+At home, she took care of her brother, did her homework, and rarely acted out.

 As I got to know my daughter’s new sidekick named depression, it became easier to spot signs of the illness in her life.
-To hear depression talking, or acting up, or showing its dominance.
+To hear depression talking or showing its dominance.

 But there’s the rub.
 Depression, left to its own devices, gets bolder, and stronger.
 It settles in.

-Had I known earlier, and had I known how long it takes to get professional help, as all the guides tell you to do, I can’t help but think these last few years might have been different.
+Had I known earlier she was struggling, and had I known how long it can take to find professional help that helps, I can’t help but think these last five years might have been different.

 A change in character

-Teenagers are moody, there’s no question.
-But if you think back to how your teenager was as a toddler or a little kid and you realize something’s missing, something may be amiss.
-Maybe they’ve lost their sense of humour, curiosity or natural optimism.
 In my daughter’s case, it was her relentless and innate drive to achieve.
 She still had her foot on the gas, but she wasn’t gunning it like she had her entire life.
 She wasn’t doing any extracurriculars.
-That was a significant indicator, for her, that something was ‘off.’
+In retrospect, i realized that was a significant indicator, for her, that something was ‘off.’

 Early onset puberty